haileytapia/portfolio/CircularSankeyChartDomo.md

 Mar 22, 2023 ∙ [Original document](https://domo-support.domo.com/s/article/000005155?language=en_US)
 {: .fs-5 : .fw-300 }

-{:  .about }
-> Charts in Domo, an ABI platform, are visual representations of data that help users understand and analyze information more easily.

 Use the circular Sankey chart to visualize recursive data, or data that returns to the same point from which it started.

 This article describes how to: